 A2.1.1.2 Methodology

 Using the IMT parameters outlined in A1.2.1.1.1, the IMT network was modelled.
+The location of the central IMT is in El Paso, Texas (31.754898° N, 106.489754° W).
 For downlink interference, three UEs were placed randomly, ensuring a minimum distance of 35 meters from the base station.
 For uplink interference, up to three UEs per sector were chosen based on the activity factors defined earlier.

 The AMS receivers’ locations were randomly chosen such that the distance between the AMS receiver and the IMT network centre was fixed at 50, 150, 250, 350, and 450 km for the airborne systems, and 10, 20, 30, and 40 km for the ground-based systems.
 The AMS airborne height was randomized between 300 m and 13.7 km, while the AMS ground height was fixed at 10 m.
 The AMS airborne antenna pointed downward with a random elevation angle ranging from 0 to -90 degrees, whereas the AMS ground antenna pointed upward with an elevation angle between 0 and 90 degrees.
 The azimuth of antennas pointed at the centre of the IMT network.